pts/minilibc686/README.md

   See demo_hello_linux_nolibc.nasm and demo_hello_linux_printf.nasm
   as example users of elf0.inc.nasm.

-* *.nasm: libc functions written in NASM assembly language.
+* src/*.nasm: libc functions written in NASM assembly language.
 They can be indiviually copy-pasted to ther projects.

 * include/*.h and include/sys/*.h: C #include files for the users of